 As our Academic Dean and Principal of General Studies, Rabbi Macabee Avishur works with our outstanding faculty and staff to deepen our commitment to educational excellence, best practices in teaching and learning, building strong relationships with students, and strengthening the school-home partnership.

-Rabbi Avishur joins us from Prizmah Center for Jewish Day Schools and the YU School Partnership, where he has served, and will continue to consult for the last six years as a senior consultant and leadership coach to schools and school leaders across North America.
+Rabbi Avishur joined us from Prizmah: Center for Jewish Day Schools and the YU School Partnership, where he served as a senior consultant and leadership coach to schools and school leaders across North America.
 In this role, he has gained both experience in the field as well as a deep understanding of what works and what doesn’t work in Jewish schools.